andraugust/andraugust.github.io/quantum-2.md

 $$

-__Continuous Operators.__ Operators on continuous functions are similar to operators on discrete vectors: they need to be linear and Hermitian.
-They're linear when they distribute over the sum of functions and when constants factor out of the operator.
-In other words
+__Continuous Operators.__ Operators on continuous vectors are similar to operators on discrete vectors: they need to be linear and Hermitian.
+They're linear when they distribute over the sum of functions with constants factoring out.
+In other words,

 $$